Skip to main content

 Community

 As restrictions ease and you can reconnect with the community, employ compassion.
-Residual fear, social awkwardness, and/or some readjustment fatigue might exist.
-Don’t be surprised or dismayed if returning to the community brings some emotional turbulence.
+Residual fear, social awkwardness, and/or readjustment fatigue might exist.
+Don’t be surprised or dismayed if returning to the community brings emotional turbulence.

 Parenting

 For those who parent and/or work with kids, these principles can also be applied to bolster their mental resilience.
-While the long-term effects of the pandemic on children will be revealed over time, we can employ these practices now to ease their transition into a re-opening world.
+We can employ these practices now to ease their transition into a re-opening world.</p>

 Take Away

 Thanks to the pandemic, the importance of mental health is finally being recognized as an essential cornerstone of well-being.
-We actually have a unique opportunity to evaluate our priorities.
+We have a unique opportunity to evaluate our priorities.
+Mental health tools are always relevant & vital; they’re also needed now more than ever.

 pehradmin